 “Although little is currently known about the science of love at first sight or how people fall in love, these patterns of response provide the first clues regarding how automatic attentional processes, such as eye gaze, may differentiate feelings of love from feelings of desire toward strangers.”

-Here are the ‘heat maps’ which show where people were looking:
+Here are the ‘heat maps’ which show where people were looking in the eye-tracking study of love and sexual desire:

 “Love is not a prerequisite for sexual desire, and sexual desire does not necessarily lead to love.
 Love and lust can exist by themselves or in combination, and to any degree.”